 Lyla Rose is a spayed female coyote who was born in 2009.
 She came to live at Wild Spirit Wolf Sanctuary in May of 2014.

-Lyla Rose lives with a male coyote named Jasa.
+Lyla Rose lives with a vasectomized male coyote named Jasa.
 They were brought to the Indiana Coyote Rescue Center separately as very young pups and have spent their lives together.
-His vasectomy prevents them from becoming parents.

-Coyotes can be several different colors, but Lyla Rose is fairly unique.
-According to the staff at the Indiana Coyote Rescue Center, Lyla Rose is “blonde phase,” the proper term for her light gold coloring.
+Coyotes can be several different colors, but Lyla Rose’s light gold coloration (known as “blonde phase”) is fairly unique.
 None of our other coyotes look like her!

 Lyla Rose‘s History

-When they realized the mistake they’d made, the family made the loving choice to find a better place for Lyla Rose.
-They contacted Indiana Coyote Rescue Center (ICRC) in the summer of 2009.
-Indiana laws mandated that Lyla could not be re-released to the wild because she had been raised by humans.
-She would not have any fear of them and it could be potentially dangerous for her and perhaps humans she might meet.
-So she remained at the ICRC, seemingly for life.
+When they realized the mistake they’d made, the family made the loving choice to find a better home for Lyla Rose.
+They contacted Indiana Coyote Rescue Center (ICRC) in the summer of 2009 and asked if they could take her.
+The rescue agreed and because Indiana laws mandated that Lyla could not be re-released to the wild as a result of being raised by humans, the intention was that she would remain there for life.

-Even though Lyla had been around people as long as she could remember, she started showing aggressive behavior towards her female caretakers after she turned two years old.
-She became fond of one male volunteer that came once a week to spend several hours with her.
-In addition to spending time with that volunteer, she enjoyed toys that make music and a music player set outside of her enclosure.
-Apparently, she’s a fan of the blues!
-When ICRC found themselves in need of more free space for rescues, Wild Spirit offered to take in some of their life-long residents.
+While living at ICRC, Lyla grew attached to a male volunteer that came once a week to spend several hours with her, but otherwise she wasn’t very fond of humans.
+Sadly, even though Lyla had been around people as long as she could remember, she started showing aggressive behavior towards her female Caretakers after she turned two years old.
+As such, when ICRC found themselves in need of more free space for rescues, Wild Spirit offered to take in some of their life-long residents.
 Lyla Rose, her habitat-mate Jasa, and an older female coyote named Angel moved to Wild Spirit in the spring of 2014.
 After Angel passed, we rescued coyotes Yuni and Maine, who are now Lyla and Jasa’s neighbors.